 Phenethylamines I have feared and loathed

-In the interest of alienating the 2-5 remaining people who still read these posts, I thought it might be fun to talk about the compounds that didn’t quite make it into PIHKAL, or which made it in with a substantial disclaimer.
+That said, I thought it might be fun to talk about the compounds that didn’t quite make it into PIHKAL, or which made it in with a substantial disclaimer.
 As in, phenethylamines that are both centrally active and unlikely to make it into a clinical trial anytime soon.
 There are a few genuine reasons for discussing negative valence compounds and they have nothing to do with filling up space.
 Firstly, getting a better grasp on what doesn’t work and why may give us some clues on how to design better compounds.
 Given how concentrated the activity seems to be at a few critical ring positions and what a wide variance of effects is hence generated, this may give us some design clues from a therapeutics perspective.

 It is also the case that due to these non-specific effects, phenethylamines seem to have a generally less ideal safety profile compared to lysergamides or tryptamines.
 One notorious nasty side effect is vasoconstriction.
 Another is serotonin syndrome when the compound has both serotonin transporter activity and is a MAOI.
 Occasional deaths have been attributed to compounds of this class, though the culprits mostly seem to be general mishandling, inaccurate dosing, mislabeling, or haphazard co-administration.
 Nevertheless, these and other reasons make me suspect that even ‘safer’ phenethylamines like 2C-B won’t be getting FDA approval anytime soon.